NielsEngelhard/League-of-Letters/BACKLOG.md

-- Scan the guess.
-If it is not in the list with official words, try to check if it is weird like xxxaa.
-Maybe some sort of latin vibe validator?
-    // TODO: rommel zit er bijvoorbeeld niet in... moet wel kunnen.
-    // Haal door linter "lijkt op valide woord"
-    // Ja -> OK Nee -> kijk in database
-    Er missen toch wat woorden

 - loading states voor button (zet database uit en er komt nergens iets van een response)

 MUST
 - multiple languages
-- JWT refresh flow
 - Automatic cleanup (cronjob?) for guest accounts and "old games"
 - Landing page with explanation